 Having your status as a couple recognised by means of a partnership

-In Geneva, couples can have their conjugal life and status as a couple recognised by means of two types of partnership: the Cantonal partnership Geneva, which has a more symbolic value, and the registered federal partnership.
-This section presents the two types of partnership in detail and explains how the conditions and impacts of these partnerships differ.
+In Geneva, heterosexual and same-sex couples can have their conjugal life and status as a couple recognised by means of a partnership: the cantonal partnership Geneva, which has symbolic value.

 - Requesting a confirmation of civil partnership